operator-framework/java-operator-sdk/docs/documentation/features.md

 ```

-If a target namespaces change for a controller, it might be desirable to change the target namespaces of registered
+If watched namespaces change for a controller, it might be desirable to propagate these changes to
-`InformerEventSource`-s.
-In order to express this, the InformerEventSource needs to be configured to
+`InformerEventSources` associated with the controller.
+In order to express this,
+`InformerEventSource` implementations interested in following such changes need to be
-`followControllerNamespaceChanges`, this the related method in `InformerConfiguration` should return `true`:
+configured appropriately so that the `followControllerNamespaceChanges` method returns `true`:

 ```java